Rule 4112-5-08 | Discrimination in the employment of the disabled.

 (c) Other appropriate considerations which the employer can support with objective evidence.

-(4) The exceptions to the prohibition against discrimination because of disability set out in division (E) of section 4112.02 and division (L) of section 4112.02 of the Revised Code, and paragraph (E) of this rule are not applicable where reasonable accommodation would remove the limitation on the disabled person's ability to safely and substantially perform the job.
+(4) The exceptions to the prohibition against discrimination because of disability set out in division (E) of section 4112.02 and division (K) of section 4112.02 of the Revised Code, and paragraph (E) of this rule are not applicable where reasonable accommodation would remove the limitation on the person with a disability's ability to safely and substantially perform the job.

 (F) Application and testing procedures.

-(1) An employer may not use any test or other criterion which creates barriers to employment opportunities of disabled persons unless:
+(1) An employer may not use any test or other criterion which creates barriers to employment opportunities of persons with a disability unless: